Mechanical Integration for LCD Modules in Equipment Design

 Typical Equipment Where Mechanical Integration Becomes Critical

-Mechanical integration is especially important in equipment where the display module must work within a defined housing, mounting area, and controller structure.
+Mechanical integration is especially important in equipment where the LCD module must work within a defined housing, mounting area, front opening and controller structure.
 The applications below typically require careful structural coordination during the design phase.

 Mechanical integration of an LCD display module inside an industrial control panel and embedded equipment housing